-This year’s special Thanksgiving Offering has been designated to go to the Family Promise Project.
+This year’s special Thanksgiving Offering had been designated to go to the Family Promise Project.
 Their mission is “Ending homelessness one family at a time, by partnering with local congregations”.
-The collection will be taken the Sunday prior to Thanksgiving, which is Sunday November 19th.
-Envelopes are included in your box of regular giving envelopes and will also be available in the Sunday bulletin.
+The collection was taken on Sunday prior to Thanksgiving and we thank all who contributed to this collection.

 BREAD BAKING THANKS AND REMINDER

-Thank you to Arlyd Munoz-Snyder, Margo Hunt, Lois MacFarlane, Lois Zink and Carolyn McElravy for baking welcome breads during the month of October.
-Bakers are needed for all Sundays after December 24th, with the exception of January 21, 2018.
+Thank you to Martha Moses, Joyce Anderson, Lois MacFarlane and Lois Zink for baking during the month of November.
+Bakers are needed for Sunday January 7th and all Sundays after January 21st.
 Please sign up, in the Narthex before church or during coffee hour, to bake two welcome breads to be given out to visitors, returning members or those having difficulty in their lives.
 Any kind of homemade bread is appreciated, from yeast breads to sweet breads to bread from mixes.
 We are, again, asking for bakers to make some extra loaves to keep in the freezer; just bring in the loaves and place in the marked box in the kitchen freezer.
 Thank you!